 The Solstice Canyon trek is a really beautiful and enjoyable hike.
 On weekends, the well-traveled and maintained trail can get quite crowded.
 Consider a weekday for less traffic.

-5. Mesa Peak Trail
+3.5.
+Mesa Peak Trail

 This trail is located in Malibu Creek State Park and is one of Malibu hikes’ gorgeous trails.
-Situated near Calabasas, it has the most breathtaking sights of the coastline and the Santa Monica mountain.
+Situated near Calabasas, it has the most breathtaking coastline sights and the Santa Monica mountain.

 The round-trip distance of the breathtakingly beautiful climb to Mesa Peak is 6.5 miles, with an elevation gain of 1,375 feet.

 Dogs must stay at home because this trail is off-limits to them.
 Once you start climbing, you’ll observe that the trailhead is higher, contributing to an interesting hike.

-6. Backbone Trail Loop
+3.6.
+Backbone Trail Loop

 Hiking the Backbone Trail to Sandstone Peak and the Mishe Mokwa Trail Loop is a lovely, occasionally difficult, but worthwhile experience.